pabloerhard/PabloErhard/README.md

 ## About Me

 ##### Welcome to my GitHub profile!
-I am a passionate computer science student with a keen interest in FullStack development in stacks such as MERN and SvelteKit This repository serves as a portfolio of my coding projects, coursework, and contributions to the open-source community.
+I am a passionate computer science student with a keen interest in FullStack development in stacks such as MERN, currently Im focused on learning Golang and Sveltekit.
+This repository serves as a portfolio of my coding projects, coursework, and contributions to the open-source community.
 I believe in the power of technology to drive innovation and solve real-world problems.

 ##### Outside the world of tech, im passionate about sports, reading, family, friends and nature, i enjoy pushing my self to the limit and learning new things.